 - local performance?

 Tap into the experience of organisations or peers who can help you to get a broader picture of the markets you’re targeting.
 They can prevent you from repeating their mistakes or reinventing the wheel.
+Consider whether you should engage the support of a consultant.

 Plan different scenarios – especially, make sure that you plan for the worst!